 Your support helps us work with our partners in the Islands to find out exactly what they need, then to collect good equipment here in New Zealand and send it over.
 That click you made to get involved with One Percent Collective helps save lives… Seriously!!
 That’s not a sales pitch.
 Your involvement with us really does make that much of a difference.
 So thank you.

 Take My Hands rehomes usable medical equipment from NZ to where there is a need in the Asia Pacific region.
-They're a partner charity with One Percent Collective, meaning you can easily sign up in 5 mins to support them with 1% of your income.
+They're a partner charity of ours, meaning you can easily sign up in 2 mins to support them with 1% of your income.